RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Controller Configurations

-When you first boot up you will be welcomed with the following screen- unlike previous versions of retropie, this menu will configure your controls for both Emulationstation and RetroArch Emulators:
+When you first boot up you will be welcomed with the following screen- unlike some older versions of retropie, this menu will configure your controls for both Emulationstation and RetroArch Emulators:

 ![welcomescreen](https://cloud.githubusercontent.com/assets/10035308/9140482/cf42f25c-3cee-11e5-8f91-c1fc1c57175c.png)